kaumudigupta/GithubCodeDeployDemo/README.md

 3. Your application code (html file here)
 ---

-## You can refer to this blog on medium:
+## You can refer to this blog on medium: [Cloud and Chill blog](https://cloudandchill.medium.com/deploy-with-aws-codedeploy-from-github-b31a81da5acd)

 ---